piotrj/dj_one/README.md

 ```

 2. Run `bundle install`.
-3. Generate a migration that will add a column and unique index that will help us ensure uniqueness of jobs.
+3. Run `rails g delayed_job:add_dj_one`.
+This will generate a migration that will add a column and unique index that will help us ensure uniqueness of jobs.
 4. Run `rake db:migrate`
 5. Add DjOne as a plugin in your DelayedJob initializer
 ```ruby